wp-plugins/design-approval-system/readme.txt

   * …and much more!

 = THE PLUGIN CAN… =
   * Send automatic confirmation emails.
   * Display a versions menu to show previous versions of a design.
   * Hide notes to show just the design on the design review page.
 (Especially nice for web designers wanting to show what a design will look like on a page.)
   * …and much more!

-= DAS PRO BUNDLE =
-Happy Holidays!
-Grab our [Pro Bundle](http://www.slickremix.com/product-category/design-approval-system-extensions) and step up your game even more.
-Use discount code: holidayhookup, for another 50% off our bundle.

 = SUPPORT FORUM =
   * Having problems, or possibly looking to extend our plugin to customize your needs?
 You can find answers to your questions or drop us a line at our [Support Forum](http://www.slickremix.com/support-forum).